Fifa World Cup: Germany win but lose, Spain lose but win on a night of bare margins

 While Germany and Spain did score early goals against Costa Rica and Japan respectively – a set of results that saw them both going through as it stood at half-time in both matches – things went on a wild rollercoaster in the second half.

 At the start of the night, before a ball was kicked, Spain and Japan were going through.
-Then order was restored when German and Spain were progressing for the most part.
+Then expected order was restored when Germany and Spain were progressing for the most part.
 At one point in the second half, Japan and Spain were going through.
 At another point, for a few glorious minutes, Japan and Costa Rica were No 1 and No 2, dumping the former world champions out.
 In the end, it would be Japan and Spain going through in that other, while Germany and Costa Rica bowed out.

 Fifa World Cup: Japan stun Spain but both go through, Germany knocked out at group stage again